YosysHQ/riscv-formal/docs/quickstart.md

 Exercise 1: Formally verify a core
 ----------------------------------

-Formally verify that PicoRV32 complies with the RISC-V ISA:
+Formally verify that the NERV processor complies with the RISC-V ISA:

 ```
 cd riscv-formal